CapCreeperGR/GoldenPhoenix-Linux/README.md

 ![GoldenPhoenix Desktop](screenshots/screenshot-01.png?raw=true)

 ### Project Information
-GoldenPhoenix is based on the archlinux [ArchISO](https://gitlab.archlinux.org/archlinux/archiso) package.
+GoldenPhoenix is a passion project that I have wanted to work on for a long time.
+It is not meant to be a distro to replace all other distros.
+It is mostly just a system that I personally would like to daily drive and that doesn't come with a lot of bloat.
+That being said I would still like to make this distro as good as I possibly can for both linux beginners and linux "veterans" while still providing an experience that I would personally be interested in!

-GoldenPhoenix comes bundled with [KDE Plasma](https://kde.org/plasma-desktop/), a feature-rich Desktop Environment, along with a clean modified theme that is very easy to use.
+This project is based on the archlinux [ArchISO](https://gitlab.archlinux.org/archlinux/archiso) package.
+It comes bundled with [KDE Plasma](https://kde.org/plasma-desktop/), a feature-rich Desktop Environment, along with a clean modified theme that is very easy to use.
 In addition to all of this GoldenPhoenix comes with the [Calamares](https://calamares.io/) installer built into the Live Environment to give users an easy to way to get it setup and running

 ### Installation Guide
 - Download the latest GoldenPhoenix ISO file from the releases page